Aj-esh/bitask/docs/WEBSOCKET_EVENTS.md

 ## Summary

-The WebSocket event structure is designed to support real-time communication in the chat application, allowing users to send and receive messages instantly, manage their presence in chat rooms, and indicate typing status.
+WebSocket event structure is designed to support real-time communication in the chatspace, allowing users to send and receive messages instantly, manage their presence in chat rooms, and indicate typing status.
 This enhances the user experience by providing immediate feedback and interaction capabilities.